 We strongly recommend supplemental insurance to cover medical evacuation.

-Marine hazards: Do not bathe at unmarked, unpatrolled beaches.
+Swimming Safety: Do not enter the water at unmarked, unpatrolled beaches.
 Tides and undercurrents can be dangerous, and waves can exceed five feet in height.

-Public Transportation: Unmarked taxis and “maxi taxis” make frequent, rapid stops in the middle of the roadway or veer across several lanes of traffic to pick up or drop off passengers.
-It is recommended that you use only private taxis for transportation around Port of Spain, and only private taxis or full-sized inter-city buses for travel between cities.
+Public Transportation: Unmarked taxis and “maxi taxis” (minibuses) may stop abruptly in the middle of the road or veer across several lanes of traffic to pick up or drop off passengers.
+Only use private taxis in Port of Spain.
+For travel between cities, use private taxis or full-sized inter-city buses.

 Vehicle Accident Procedures: Contact local authorities immediately.
-If it is safe to do so, render aid or assistance and remain on the scene until authorities arrive.
+If safe, render aid or assistance and remain on the scene until authorities arrive.
 Make sure to file an accident report with the local police station nearest the accident site within 24 hours.

 Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) has assessed the government of Trinidad and Tobago’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Trinidad and Tobago’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.